FairwindsOps/insights-docs/reports/opa.md

 ```

 ## Uploading Policies

+There are two methods of adding policies to Insights, directly through the API or using the [Insights CLI](https://github.com/FairwindsOps/insights-cli).

+### Insights Command Line Interface

+To add policies with the Insights CLI you need to create a folder structure that represents your policies.
+We recommend storing this in source control so that changes can be tracked.
+Each folder will be the name of a policy with a file inside called either `policy.yaml` or `policy.rego` and then one YAML file for each instance of that policy.

+Retrieve your API key from Insights and add it to an environment variable with a command like this `export FAIRWINDS_INSIGHTS=<token>`.

+Then from the root of your policy folder structure you can run `insights policy sync --organization <org name>` if you also include the `--fullsync` flag then any policies in your organization that aren't present in your folder structure will be deleted.

+### API

 To add your policies to Insights, you'll need to use the API.
 You can find your API key on your organization's
 settings page (note: you must be an admin for your organization).